Comrade-rn/E2C-Arduino-Intro/README.md

 The material required for this introduction is the following:
 1. An Arduino UNO or Arduino Micro board*,
 1. a prototyping breadboard with power rails,
-1. a light emmitting diode (LED),
+1. a light emitting diode (LED),
 1. a 220 ohm resistor (red-red-brown-gold stripes),
 1. a momentary pushbutton,
-1. a 10 kohm potentiometer.
+1. a 10k ohm potentiometer.

 \*Note that the images used show an Arduino Micro however, all examples are compatible with the Arduino Uno using the same pin numbers unless otherwise specified.